-In March 2022, the Company and the Operating Partnership entered into a Sales Agreement with certain sales agents, pursuant to which we may offer and sell, from time to time, up to \$300 million of our common stock (the "2022 ATM Program").
-In August 2020, the Company and the Operating Partnership entered into a Sales Agreement with certain sales agents, pursuant to which we could offer and sell, from time to time, up to \$150 million of our common stock (the "2020 ATM Program").
-The 2020 ATM Program was terminated upon the commencement of the 2022 ATM Program.
+In March 2022, the Company and the Operating Partnership entered into a Sales Agreement with certain sales agents, pursuant to which we may offer and sell, from time to time, up to \$300 million of our common stock (the "ATM Program").
+No shares were sold under the ATM Program during the nine months ended September 30, 2023.